Retreat of Russian shoppers fails to dent Dubai retailers

 Flydubai, the emirate's low-cost airline, doubled its network in Africa last year by adding seven new routes.

-Emirates airline plans to increase its African operations by 40 percent by 2024, President Tim Clark said in October. ($1 = 3.6730 UAE dirham) (Reporting by Sagarika Jaisinghani; Additional reporting by Olzhas Auyezov and Nadia Saleem; Editing by David French and Sam Wilkin)
+Emirates airline plans to increase its African operations by 40 percent by 2024, President Tim Clark said in October.
+[ID:nL6N0RX2QM]